Architectural Shingle Calculator

 5. 5

-The calculator will display the bundles needed, total material cost, and estimated nails.
+The calculator will display the bundles needed, total material cost, a full materials list, and detailed insights including starter strips, ridge cap, and nails.

 Example Calculation